 So go ahead and give it a shot if you’ve been thinking about starting a podcast in 2020.
 Or maybe you already have a podcast up and running and you’re just looking for some tips on how to optimize your process.
 Hopefully you found a tool or two in this article that can help you do just that.

-Of course, I plan on covering much more on the topic of how growth marketers can leverage podcasting in future articles, newsletters, and also on the Learn Growth Marketing podcast.
+Of course, I plan on covering much more on the topic of how growth marketers can leverage podcasting in future articles, newsletters, and also on my podcasts.
 So check out all of those free resources and subscribe if you don’t want to miss a beat.